The Many-spotted Tiger Moth looks more like a snow leopard with its bold black spots on a stark white body.

 This species of moth is in the Tiger Moth family.
 Most members of this family have vivid coloring or bold patterns on their forewings and/or hindwings.
-The Many-Spotted Tiger Moth fits that family well.
-Their bodies are also quite furry.
+The Many-spotted Tiger Moth fits that family well.
+Its clean white wings and a head are completely covered in black round spots.
+Its body is quite furry.
 Tiger moths have excellent hearing.
-Many are also toxic, making them less likely to be eaten by birds, bats and arachnids.
+Many are also toxic, making them less likely to be eaten by birds, bats, and arachnids.

-This species can be found in meadows, open fields, edges of woodlands, prairies, parks and backyards.
+The Many-spotted Tiger Moth can be found in meadows, open fields, edges of woodlands, prairies, parks, and backyards.
 They are active from midsummer to mid-autumn.
 Like other Tiger Moths, adults likely do not feed.
 Little is known about their larval diet.

 Scientific Name: Hypercompe permaculata